Introduction

 Tips

 Before rewriting anything, measure where the compiler is spending time.
-The slow type-checking flags are still practical tools for this; they are not just old compiler trivia.
+The slow type-checking flags are still practical tools for this.

 Swift compiler has frontend flags for slow type-checking diagnostics: